ResponsiblyAI/learn/past/spring22/index.md

 **In-Class Assignments.** In every class, all teams are required to submit a half-pager memo and a deck of a few slides at the end of each class.
 Each team will present twice during the course.

-**Final Project (TO BE UPDATED).** In their final project, the teams will be asked to develop a new case-study that makes use of data sets and data science techniques to demonstrate a legal and ethical dilemma regarding Responsible AI, Law, Ethics and Society.
-[Additional instructions here](/final-project/).
+**Final Project.** In their final project, the teams will be asked to develop a new case-study that makes use of data sets and data science techniques to demonstrate a legal and ethical dilemma regarding Responsible AI, Law, Ethics and Society.
+[Additional instructions here](final-project.html).

 **Evaluation.** The assignments and the final project will be evaluated in terms of how well they reflect learning from readings and in-class discussion, with particular attention the integration of technical, legal, and ethical perspectives.
+We will publish a rubric soon.

-**Grading Breakdown (TO BE UPDATED).**
+**Grading Breakdown.**
 Final project: 40%
 In-class assignments (slide deck x 7 class): 40% Presentation during class (x2 for each team): 20%